 This is important information to have as you move into the next step because it will help you understand how to leverage the strengths of each methodology.

 You’ve selected each of your methodologies and you know what they each bring to the table.
 Now what?
 It’s time to figure out how you’ll implement them.

 Involve your team in this discussion and map out a plan for how you’ll use each methodology.
-This will help you eliminate confusion and make sure everybody is on the same page upfront.
+This will help you eliminate confusion and ensure everybody is on the same page.